The purpose of this page is to briefly guide you through the somewhat confusing College admissions procedures.

 The student should submit the following to the teacher: The teacher recommendation form if there is one, a stamped and addressed envelope, full legal name, social security number, and the date by which the recommendation must be received by the college.
 (Also submit a resume if you have one).
 Teachers should mail these directly to the college, or university.
 For scholarship applications, follow instructions.
 Most scholarship applications require mailing everything in one mailing.
 Finally, check with the teacher to see if the letter was sent, and be sure to show your appreciation.
 Ultimately the responsibility is yours.

 Some schools require a mid-year report.
 The forms should be submitted to the registrar along with any required secondary school counselor report forms.
-The cost is three dollars per transcript, payable when submitting the request.
+The cost is $2.00 per transcript, payable when submitting the request.
 The forms will be included in your sealed official transcript.
 Pick up the transcript and documents and place in another envelope and address it to the admissions offices of your target colleges.

 - Take the SAT or the ACT tests and have results sent to colleges you are considering.